brollin/speak-the-spire-talon/README.md

 This Slay the Spire mod aims to let you do just that: play the game Slay the Spire with only voice commands.

-**🛠️ Note: currently in beta.
-Works on Mac, untested on Windows. 🛠️**

 ## Installation

 There are five different elements that you will need to install to get Speak the